Skip to main content

 Check the list of things that will be built

-To get a general idea of how many and which programs are going to be built for a certain project, you can use the --pretend or --dry-run flag:
+To get a general idea of how many and which dependencies are going to be built for a certain project, you can use the --pretend or --dry-run flag:

 kde-builder --pretend kcalc

-Rebuild the current project and stay on current branch
+Rebuild a project and stay on current branch

 Code changes should be done in a separate git branch, not in the master branch.